shlomokoren/spring-boot-throttling/README.md

 #### Gradle setup

-Add maven repo with url https://jitpack.io to you project
+Add maven repo to you project

 ```groovy
 repositories {